Trinidad and Tobago: Cricket

 Cricket is often deemed the national sport of Trinidad and Tobago, and there is intense inter-island rivalry with its Caribbean neighbours.
 Trinidad and Tobago is represented at Test cricket, One Day International as well as Twenty20 cricket level as a member of the West Indies team.
 The national team plays at the first-class level in regional competitions such as the Regional Four Day Competition and Regional Super50.
 Meanwhile, the Trinbago Knight Riders play in the Caribbean Premier League.

-The Queen's Park Oval located in Port of Spain is the largest cricket ground in the West Indies, having hosted 60 Test matches as of January 2018.
-Trinidad and Tobago along with other islands from the Caribbean co-hosted the 2007 Cricket World Cup.